 The URL for your STAGING website is different than your LIVE URL, but the same username and password will get you login access.

-(You can find your staging website address from your Dashboard by going to WP Engine > Legacy Staging in the sidebar)
+(You can find your staging website address from your Dashboard by going to WP Engine > Legacy Staging)

 - Update Plugins and Themes on STAGING